-People don’t like getting sick, and they like discussions of how treatments for illness are developed even less.
+People don’t like getting sick, and they like even less discussions about how treatments for illness are developed.
 Humanity has long been uncomfortable with animal testing.
-Emotion-evoking pictures of caged animals make it easy to forget the frequently laudable ends met through animal testing, and beg the question: to what extent should ethical concerns about respecting animal life dictate the extent to which science and industry should advance?
+Emotion-evoking pictures of caged animals make it easy to forget the frequently laudable ends that are met through animal testing.
+When heartstrings are being tugged, it’s also easy to forget to ask: To what extent should ethical concerns about respecting animal life dictate the extent to which science and industry should advance?

 Let’s explore three reasons in support of animal testing, and three reasons against it.